Nelson Dewey

-Nelson Webster Dewey (December 19, 1813July 21, 1889) was an American pioneer, lawyer, and politician.
-He was the first Governor of Wisconsin.
+Nelson Webster Dewey (December 19, 1813 – July 21, 1889) was an American lawyer, land speculator, politician, and Wisconsin pioneer.
+He was the first governor of Wisconsin, and also served in the Wisconsin Senate and served several years in the Wisconsin Territory government before Wisconsin achieved statehood.
+He was also particularly important in the development of Cassville, Wisconsin, which he had at one time hoped to make the state capitol.

 Early life

 Dewey was born in Lebanon, Connecticut, on December 19, 1813, to Ebenezer and Lucy (née Webster) Dewey.
-His father's family had lived in New England since 1633, when their ancestor Thomas Due came to America from Kent County, England.
+His father's family had lived in New England since 1633, when their ancestor Thomas Due (Dewey) came to America from the county of Kent, England.

 Dewey's family moved to Butternuts, New York (now called Morris) the year following his birth and he attended school there and in Louisville, New York.
 At the age of 16, he began attending the Hamilton Academy in Hamilton, New York.
 He attended the academy for three years, and then returned to Butternut to teach.

 Ebenezer Dewey, Dewey's father, was a lawyer, and wished his son to join the same profession.
 Dewey began studying law in 1833, first with his father, then with the law firm Hanen & Davies, then with Samuel S. Bowne in Cooperstown, New York.
 He left Bowne in May 1836, and in June of that year arrived in the lead-mining region of Galena, Illinois, working as a clerk for Daniels, Dennison & Co., a firm of land speculators from New York.
 About a week after he arrived, he moved to Cassville, Wisconsin.
 He became a citizen of the territory in 1836.
 Daniels, Dennison & Co. had purchased the land on which Cassville was built, and their plan was to develop and promote the village in the hopes that it grow and eventually be chosen as the capital of the Wisconsin Territory or of a future state.